mmirolim/gtr/README.md

 # Usage

- Run it in git enabled project folder
+ Run it in git enabled project root folder or pass -C flag with path to git root directory

 	gtr
 	gtr: watcher running...